How Does Dust Affect Your Health (and what to do about it)

 The HEPA filter is the most common air purifier.
 It’s easy to find and does a good job against large(>1 micron) and medium(1 to 0.1 micron) dust particles.
 It does an excellent job filtering smoke and pet dander.

-The electrostatic filter is a lot better at this job – it takes good care of pet dander, gases, odours, even bacteria and mold.
+The electrostatic filter is a lot better at this job – it takes good care of pet dander, gases, odours, even bacteria and mould.
 Unfortunately, it still cannot deal with dust mites and particles smaller than 1 micron.

-It’s high maintenance, but makes a lot less noise than the HEPA filter.
+It requires more maintenance but makes a lot less noise than the HEPA filter.

 The air ioniser also does a very good job.
 It makes absolutely no noise and requires no maintenance whatsoever.
 Just switch it on and leave it be.

 The photocatalysis is a real piece of work.
 It’s relatively low maintenance and makes no noise at all.
 It does the best job against everything from the smallest dust particle to the biggest.
-It can take care of dust mites, bacteria, mold, smoke, odours, gases, pet dander.
+It can take care of dust mites, bacteria, mould, smoke, odours, gases, pet dander.
 Clearly, the best investment of all.

 In order to take care of your family’s well being, it’s your responsibility to keep the dust in relatively healthy boundaries.
 This requires time and some additional equipment.
-But, of course, you can always rely on professional help as well.
+But, of course, you can always rely on professional home cleaning help as well.